 A lot of it, however, depends on the ELD you have and the features it offers.

-The KeepTruckin ELD is packed with powerful fleet management features that enable trucking companies to simplify operations, improve efficiency, minimize costs, and maximize profits.
+The KeepTruckin ELD solution is packed with powerful fleet management features that enable trucking companies to simplify operations, improve efficiency, minimize costs, and maximize profits.
 You can now request a free demo in just a few clicks.